Revised RSE & PSHE curriculum for 2026

 These choices help reduce stigma, avoid value judgements and support respectful, inclusive teaching.

-Kapow Primary RSE and PSHE introduce the correct names for external private body parts in Years 1 and 2, as outlined in the statutory guidance.
+Kapow Primary introduces the correct names for external private body parts in Years 1 and 2, as outlined in the statutory guidance.
 These include ‘penis’, ‘vagina’, ‘testicles’ and ‘nipples’.
-Parents and carers should refer to their school’s RSE and PSHE policy for exact details.

-Using the correct terminology for body parts from an early age is an important safeguarding measure, as it allows children to clearly report any concerns to a trusted adult.
-This approach also normalises these body parts and aligns with the Year 1 Science curriculum.
+Using correct body part terminology from an early age is vital for safeguarding, as it allows children to report concerns clearly.
+It also normalises these terms and aligns with the Year 1 Science curriculum.

 Parents and carers should refer to their school’s RSE & PSHE policy for details of how this area is approached in their child’s school.